Skip Navigation

 Smiles for Life: A National Oral Health Curriculum.
 2020.
 Patient care and training videos. [no place]: Smiles for Life: A National Oral Health Curriculum, 7 items.

-Annotation: These four videos offer information for primary care health professionals to help them provide preventive oral health care in their practices.
-The video focus on the knee-to-knee position, fluoride varnish application, palpitation of the temporomandibular joint, and palpitation of the floor of the mouth.
+Annotation: These videos offer information for primary care health professionals to help them provide preventive oral health care in their practices.
+The videos focus on conducting a knee-to-knee oral health screening, providing fluoride varnish, examining the temporomandibular joint, and examining the floor of the mouth.
 The videos can be viewed online or downloaded.

 Keywords: Disease prevention, Fluoride, Oral health, Primary care, Videotapes, Young children